architect/arc.codes/src/shared/en/aws/intro-roadmap.md

 ## In progress

 Join our [Slack](https://join.slack.com/t/architecture-as-text/shared_invite/MjE2MzU4Nzg0NTY1LTE1MDA2NzgyMzYtODE2NzRkOGRmYw) to talk about `.arc` work in progress and production.
-The [arc-repos/arc-workflows](https://github.com/arc-repos/arc-workflows/issues) issue tracker is a good place to find out whats currently going on too.
+The [arc-repos/arc-workflows](https://github.com/arc-repos/arc-workflows/issues) issue tracker is a good place to find out what's currently going on too.

 ## Recently shipped